CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Force busy status when appointments have been tentatively accepted.

-Change Conditions: When enabled, all tentatively accepted events will show as busy in the user's calendar.
+Change Conditions: When enabled all tentatively accepted events will show as busy in the users calendar.

 ### Maximum Attendees <a name="maxattend"></a>
 {: .no_toc }